by RACHEL TSAO

 The first step to survive a long-distance flight is to pack everything you need.
 Not every airplane has a power point conveniently located at your seat, so power up and charge all your electronic devices before you leave.
 Download back-up entertainment, including your favorite tunes, movies, and books on your devices in case in-flight options do not suit your taste.
 Don’t forget to bring a pair of noise-cancelling headphones and an external charging device.

-HOT TIP: Bring a book–a real one, made of paper–on the flight.
+Bring a book–a real one, made of paper–on the flight.
 Looking into a bright screen, especially in pitch dark when the rest of the plane is asleep, can be very straining for your eyes.
 Give your eyes a break and get a chance to really read that novel you were assigned in English Comp 3.

 Get comfy!
 Ditch the skinny jeans, itchy wool sweater, and choker necklace–you are not here to impress anyone.
 Instead, opt for soft, loose-fitting clothing made from cotton to give your skin some breathing room.
 The emphasis should be on comfort, especially in the already-confining conditions of airplane seating.
 You can show off your wardrobe later when you are not at risk of DVT, deep vein thrombosis (or blood clot formation).